CURRENT PROJECTS

 Front Street Beautification Project

-• The Front Street Beautification Project broke ground on March 9, 2023
+The Port of Los Angeles broke ground on the $10.3 million Front Street Beautification Project on March 9, 2023.

 Wilmington Waterfront Promenade